marianoarnaiz/DASVaderDS.jl/README.md

 # DASvaderDS.jl

 DASVaderDS.jl is an open, fast and flexible framework for analysing Distributed Acoustic Sensing (DAS) data in Julia.
-This is the version for Servers and Headless computers
+This is the version for Servers and Headless computers (DS for Display-less System)

 This `README` provides a brief overview of installing and using DASVader.
 Comprehensive documentation and examples will be available soon.